csc7/PP5_CI_GDEC/README.md

 ___
 # **3 .
 Project Board**

-A project board was created in GitHub to help on the planning of the work when building the site; it can be observed [here](https://github.com/csc7/PP4_CI_WQCS/projects/1) (https://github.com/csc7/PP4_CI_WQCS/projects/1).
+A project board was created in GitHub to help on the planning and follow-up of the work when developing the site; it can be observed [here](https://github.com/csc7/PP5_CI_GDEC/projects/1) (https://github.com/csc7/PP5_CI_GDEC/projects/1).

-In addition, issues can directly be found [here](https://github.com/csc7/PP4_CI_WQCS/issues) (https://github.com/csc7/PP4_CI_WQCS/issues)
+In addition, issues can directly be found [here](https://github.com/csc7/PP5_CI_GDEC/issues) (https://github.com/csc7/PP5_CI_GDEC/issues)

 <br><br>
 ## [Back to Index](#index)